ericcheng26/playwright_crawler/playwright-webcrawler-main/README.md

 * CONCURRENT_REQUESTS

-    The maximum number of concurrent (i.e. simultaneous) requests that will be performed by the crwler.
+    The maximum number of concurrent (i.e. simultaneous) requests that will be performed by the crawler.

 * PLAYWRIGHT_NAVIGATION_TIMEOUT = 30000